 Georgia is gradually aligning its accounting and auditing practices with EU and international practices in order to improve the investment climate and the competitiveness of local businesses.
 In 2019, financial reporting requirements under the Law on Accounting, Reporting and Auditing became compulsory for companies of all types (other than non-profit making) and sizes.

 As regards employment, unemployment remains high, at 11.1% (2nd quarter).
 With more than 40% of self-employed people in subsistence farming, unemployment (together with wide regional disparities and a big skills mismatch) remains a major challenge.
 It remains higher among women than among men.
-The Employment Service Agency was established in October separating employment services from social services.
-The Ministry of Internally Displaced Persons from Occupied Territories, Labour, Health and Social Affairs (MoIDPLHSA) has drawn up a new labour market strategy for 2019-2023.
+In order to promote promote employment of Georgian population The Employment Service Agency was established in October separating employment services from social services.
+The Agency will be identifying and analyzing ongoing and prospective trends of supply-demand in the Georgian labour market, providing vocational educational; courses so that the discrepancy is reduced.
+The Ministry of Internally Displaced Persons from Occupied Territories, Labour, Health and Social Affairs (MoIDPLHSA) has drawn up a new labour market strategy for 2019-2023 and its action plan 2019-2021.
 The Tripartite Social Partnership Commission continued to meet at its annual plenary session and in the framework of working groups.

 The amended Law on Occupational Health and Safety (OHS) entered into force in September, allowing the Labour InspectOrate to perform unannounced checks and charge fines in all sectors.
 However, the Inspectorate's mandate remains unchanged and does not cover working conditions outside OHS.
 There was a new wave of protests against dangerous working conditions and poor social protection throughout 2019.